tenancy/docs/docs/tenancy/1.x/hooks-custom.md

     // Created Event
     if($this->event instanceof \Tenancy\Tenant\Events\Created)
     {
-        echo "Running hook for the creation of a tenant";
+        dump("Running hook for the creation of a tenant");
         return;
     }
     // Deleted Event
     if($this->event instanceof \Tenancy\Tenant\Events\Deleted)
     {
-        echo "Running hook for the deletion of a tenant";
+        dump("Running hook for the deletion of a tenant");
         return;
     }
 }